Coronavirus: Disruptions | The Highlands Current

 ■ On March 12, New York State directed that events with 500 or more individuals be canceled or postponed.
 Gatherings with fewer than 500 individuals will be required to cut capacity by 50 percent, with exceptions for “spaces where individuals do not make sustained close contact,” such as schools, hospitals, public buildings, mass transit, grocery stores and retail stores.

-■ A number of local venues, including the Philipstown Depot Theatre in Garrison and the Howland Cultural Center in Beacon, this week postponed or canceled performances.
+■ A number of local venues, including the Philipstown Depot Theatre in Garrison and the Howland Cultural Center in Beacon, this week canceled performances.
 See our online calendar for the latest.

 Cold Spring

+■ First Presbyterian Church of Philipstown has suspended all worship services.
+The Philipstown Food Pantry will be open Saturday, March 14, from 9 to 10 a.m. as usual.

+■ The Cold Spring Farmers’ Market will be held on Saturday, March 14, at St. Mary’s Church as scheduled but outside rather than in the Parish Hall.

-■ The Village of Cold Spring offices is closed for business until further notice, Mayor Dave Merandy said on March 13.
-With the exception of budget sessions, all Village Board meetings have been postponed indefinitely, including any scheduled public hearings.
+■ The Village of Cold Spring offices, including the clerk, registrar and accounting, will be closed until further notice, Mayor Dave Merandy said on March 13.
+Staff members will be checking messages and emails regularly, he said.
+With the exception of budget sessions, all Village Board meetings have been canceled, including any scheduled public hearings.
 The Justice Court will be closed on Monday (March 16); defendants will be notified by mail of their new court dates.
+Services such as police, water, garbage and recycling will continue.

-■ Haldane High School has restricted two performances of Fiddler on the Roof, on Friday and Saturday nights, to family members of the students participating.
-The Sunday matinee has been canceled.
+■ Haldane High School has canceled its performances this weekend of Fiddler on the Roof.

+■ The Friendship Center in Cold Spring and other senior centers in Putnam County will close for two weeks, from Monday, March 16, through Friday, March 27.
+Meals will be delivered at home for those who need them.

 Philipstown